propelorm/propelorm.github.com/documentation/cookbook/using-mssql-server.markdown

 ---
-layout: documentation
+layout: configuration
 title: Using Propel With MSSQL Server
 ---

 # Using Propel With MSSQL Server #

-Sybase ASE and MSSQL server 2005 and above are both supported in Propel 1.5.x.
+Propel has support for Sybase ASE and MSSQL server 2005 and above.
 There are several different options available for PDO drivers in both Windows and Linux.

 ## Windows ##